litestar-org/litestar/README.md

 1. The goal of this project is to become a community driven project.
 That is, not to have a single "owner" but rather a core team of maintainers that leads the project, as well as community contributors.
-2. StarLite draws inspiration from NestJS - a contemporary TypeScript framework - which places opinions and patterns at its core.
+2. Starlite draws inspiration from NestJS - a contemporary TypeScript framework - which places opinions and patterns at its core.
 As such, the design of the API breaks from the Starlette design and instead offers an opinionated alternative- python OOP is extremely powerful and versatile.
-StarLite seeks to build on this by offering class based Controllers.
+Starlite seeks to build on this by offering class based Controllers.

 ### Features and roadmap: